 Use your sewing machine to sew on buttons, snaps or hooks with ease.
-This is especially helpful when making a large project where multiple buttons need to be attached, such as a shower curtain that has button tabs.
+This is especially helpful when making a large project where several buttons need to be attached, such as a shower curtain that has button tabs.

-Stitch: Stitch Width:
+- Stitch: Stitch Width: - Stitch Length: Feed Dogs: Presser Foot: Needle Position:

-Stitch Length:

-Feed Dogs:

-Zigzag Determined by button (width between holes is usually 3mm) N/A Lowered (or Covered) Position Button Sewing Foot\
+Zigzag Determined by button (width between the holes is usually 3mm) N/A Lowered (or Covered) Position Button Sewing Foot Center